adobe/gatsby-source-github-file-contributors/README.md

 ### Github Personal Access Token

 Without a [Github Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token), your requests will be rate-limited.

 The GraphQL API v4 rate limit is 5,000 points per hour when authenticated, and 60 points per hour when anonymous.

+The number of points in a GraphQL API call is returned in the metadata for the call.

 ### Contributing